BUILDING FUTURES CHANGING LIVES

 Leadership for a Future

 Leadership for a Future (LFAF) provides an opportunity for leaders from diverse groups and backgrounds, and forge relationships and networks that will forever benefit them, their organizations, and their communities.
-LFAF creates a unique and empowering environment by bringing together community groups, labor unions, and religious communities, and pushing its' participants far beyond their comfort zones every session.
+LFAF creates a unique and empowering environment by bringing together community groups, labor unions, and religious communities, and pushing its' participants beyond their comfort zones every session.

-This program generates a powerful, committed, and diverse network of graduates who have taken the time to understand one another, learn from each others and take action together.
+This program generates a powerful, committed, and diverse network of graduates who have taken the time to understand one another, learn from each other and take action together.
 This network is imperative in order to achieve the shared goals of economic and social justice for ALL Rhode Islanders.